nwisbeta/github.io/pages/app_design/branding.md

 <img src="/images/examples/design-standards-icon-examples.png">

 ## Logos
-Use the NWIS logo as the home button icon.
+The app design must use the NWIS logo as the home button icon, to ensure the NWIS brand appears on every page.

 Do not use the same logo more than once on each page.